ZinTrust/zintrust/docs/logging.md

 ## Basic Usage

-Use the `Logger` class to record information:
+Use the `Logger` namespace to record information:

 ```typescript
 import { Logger } from '@config/logger';